oxnr/awesome-notes/Business/Inspiration.md

 - A good plan violently executed today is better than a perfect plan tomorrow

 - Infrastructure is to Information as a bottle is to wine, Technology is just the packaging to deliver information to the customer.

+- Solve your customers Problems not your Competitors Customers Problems.